sutharrahul/chatbot_memory/README.md

 # 🧠 Chatbot Memory

 A terminal-based AI chatbot with persistent memory using LangChain, Ollama, and PostgreSQL.
 The chatbot remembers your conversation across sessions — close the terminal and come back later, it still knows who you are.
+I set the limit to 20 messages in the history for context so that LLM won't exceed its context window, but you can adjust this as needed.
+The chat history is stored in a PostgreSQL database and retrieved on each message to provide context-aware responses from the LLM.

 ## Features